twisted/imaginary/README.rst

 .. code-block:: console

-   ~/Projects/Imaginary$ pip install .
-ExampleGame
+   ~/Projects/Imaginary$ pip install . ./ExampleGame

 ... but if you want to develop Imaginary itself (and you probably do, because as we explained above, it's still in a very early state), you can set up an